titech-edp/titech-edp.github.io/2018-edp-a/index.md

   - Design Prompt
   - Final Presentation
 - Activity: User Research [50min.]
-  - Form a group of two or three
+  - Form a group of three or four
   - Create a member list
-  - Interview each other in the group
+  - Interview each other in the group [5 min. * 4 + 3 min. * 4]
-  - Write POVs
 - Activity: More User Research [50min.]
-  - Form a group of two or three
+  - Form a group of three or four
   - Create a member list
-  - Interview each other in the group
+  - Interview each other in the group [4 min. * 4 + 2 min. * 4]
-  - Write POVs and (HMWQs)
+  - Write POVs

 ### Lunch